 Perhaps, this is the reason why the report by the Commonwealth Fund shows the U.S. health-care system is the most expensive in the world.
 However, when it comes to health outcomes, the industry performs worse than 11 other industrialized nations in terms of health access, efficiency, and equity.

-Situations where patient visits doctor with a minor health issue and comes out with huge medical bills have become common these days and there is still no proper solution to curb this situation.
+Situations, where the patient visits a doctor with a minor health issue and comes out with huge medical bills, have become common these days and there is still no proper solution to curb this situation.
 Lack of awareness among patient adds to these and works in the advantage of such physicians who involve in such practices.

 Insurers Dictating Medications